sourabhbhavsar007/currency-conversion-service/currency-conversion-service/README.md

 1) http://localhost:8080/api/exchange-rate/{baseCurrency}/{targetCurrency}/{units}

-The above endpoints takes in date, baseCurrency and targetCurrency as parameters and return currency conversion rate for targetCurrency w.r.t baseCurrency at the specified date.
+The above endpoints takes in date, baseCurrency and targetCurrency and units as parameters and return currency conversion rate for targetCurrency w.r.t baseCurrency.

 Note : The above endpoint is implemented and working fine, but since, our external API (http://data.fixer.io) ony allows request from its premium or paid members, we are getting response as Forbidden Access, since I'm using it as a trial user.

-This exception gracefully in the code.

 Since, a lot of API's are blocked or restricted to trial users on external API (http://data.fixer.io), it becomes very difficult to analyze trend of currency conversion rates in past dates and implement any other functionalities.